VendyInc/woo-vendy/README.md

 ### Plugin Features

 - **Accept payment** via Mastercard, Visa, Verve & Bank Transfer
-- **Seamless integration** into the WooCommerce checkout page.
+- **Seamless integration** into the Woo checkout page.
 Accept payment directly on your site
-- **Refunds** from the WooCommerce order details page.
+- **Refunds** from the Woo order details page.
 Refund an order directly from the order details page

-### WooCommerce Subscriptions Integration
+### Woo Subscriptions Integration

-- The [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) integration only works with **WooCommerce v2.6 and above** and **WooCommerce Subscriptions v2.0 and above**.
+- The [Woo Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) integration only works with **WooCommerce v2.6 and above** and **WooCommerce Subscriptions v2.0 and above**.

 - No subscription plans is created on Vendy.
-The [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) plugin handles all the subscription functionality.
+The [Woo Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) plugin handles all the subscription functionality.

 - If a customer pays for a subscription using a Mastercard or Visa card, their subscription will renew automatically throughout the duration of the subscription.
 If an automatic renewal fail their subscription will be put on-hold and they will have to login to their account to renew the subscription.